“They produce a dazzling palette of sounds, roaring like a full symphony or whispering at near-inaudibility.”

 String Quartet in A minor, Op.
 132

-The superlative Tetzlaff Quartet returns following its memorable Cal Performances debut in 2017—this time playing four of Beethoven's extraordinary late string quartets over two concerts.
-The group is named after siblings Christian (violin) and Tanja (cello) Tetzlaff, and each of its members enjoys a robust solo career in Europe, making stateside visits extremely rare events.
-Known for its warm, blended, and flowing sound in even the thorniest repertoire, the Tetzlaff promises to bring new insights to a program of canonic works revered for their emotional immediacy and technical complexity.
-"Supremely lyrical, exactingly detailed playing...an overwhelming performance" (The New York Times
+Cal Performances at Home welcomes the brilliant Tetzlaff Quartet—which made its memorable Berkeley debut in 2017—for a special online performance of two of Beethoven’s extraordinary late string quartets.
+The group is named after siblings Christian (violin) and Tanja (cello) Tetzlaff, and all of its members enjoy robust solo careers in Europe, making concert appearances rare occasions for US audiences.
+The Tetzlaff is known for its dynamic performances informed by a profound sense of musical understanding, on a wide range of repertoire.
+In this program recorded in a Berlin studio, the quartet promises to bring new insights to Beethoven’s canonic late-period works, revered for their emotional immediacy and technical complexity.
+“Supremely lyrical, exactingly detailed playing…an overwhelming performance” (The New York Times).

 Program notes will be available approximately one week before the performance.

 Join the Email Club